Jeff Randall (journalist): BBC

 Randall moved to the BBC in 2001, as the corporation's first business editor.
 He appeared regularly on the BBC News at Ten, the Today programme and BBC News 24.
-In addition, he presented Weekend Business, a radio show for 5 Live.
+In addition, he presented Weekend Business, a radio show for BBC Radio 5 Live.
 He resigned as BBC business editor in late 2005 to join the Daily Telegraph as 'editor-at-large'.

 He was replaced as BBC business editor by Robert Peston, formerly associate editor at the Telegraph.
-Randall has continued to work on BBC projects, including a documentary series on the City and financial turmoil for Radio Four.
+Randall has continued to work on BBC projects, including a documentary series on the city and financial turmoil for Radio Four.
 In addition, he has made television documentaries for ITV, and was the presenter of Jeff Randall Live on Sky News.

 Randall has criticised the BBC for being biased and left wing.
 He noted an occasion when he wore Union Jack cufflinks and a producer told him he could not wear them on air as it would be seen as an endorsement for the National Front.
 Randall also told of an occasion where he complained to a senior news executive about the BBC's pro-multicultural stance.
 In a reply he was told "The BBC is not neutral in multiculturalism: it believes in it and it promotes it".
 He further criticised the bias of the BBC, stating that working at the BBC was "bit like walking into a Sunday meeting of the Flat Earth Society.
 As they discuss great issues of the day, they discuss them from the point of view that the earth is flat.
 If someone says, 'No, no, no, the earth is round!', they think this person is an extremist."